33 Best Bird Photography Tips for Stunning Bird Shots

 The golden rays of soft diffused light from the Sun falling on the bird can help to create some wonderful frames.
 Try to find some good bird subjects during the golden hour.

 14. Try to Get the Sun Behind You

 For bird photography, you will be mostly dependent on natural sunlight.
 You need to shoot in such a way that the Sun is always behind you.

-Only then the light will be falling properly on the bird.
+Only then the light will fall properly on the bird.
 If the Sun is on the opposite side, it will cast unnecessary shadows on the subject.

-Sometimes, it can even result in a blown-out background since you tried to expose for the bird.
+Sometimes, it can even result in a blown-out background when you try to expose for the bird.

 15. Get Close for Bird Portraits

-When you are interested in photography bird portraits, you must try to get close to the birds.
+If your interest is in bird portraits, you must try to get close to the birds.

 But at the same time, you must ensure not to disturb them.
 Otherwise, they will fly away.